ulyssa/iamb/docs/iamb.5.md

 **default_room** (type: string)
 > The room to show by default instead of a welcome-screen.

+**image_preview** (type: image_preview object)
+> Enable image previews and configure it.
+An empty object will enable the
+> feature with default settings, omitting it will disable the feature.
+> *size* is an optional object with *width* and *height* numbers, which are
+> used to set the preview size in characters.
+Defaults to 66 and 10.
+> *protocol* is an optional object to override settings that should normally
+> be guessed automatically.
+> *protocol.type* is an optional string with one of the protocol types:
+> _sixel_, _kitty_, _halfblocks_.
+> *protocol.font_size* is an optional list of two numbers representing font
+> width and height in pixels.

 ## USER OVERRIDES

 Overrides are mapped onto matrix User IDs such as _@user:matrix.org_ and are